 4. other circumstances determined by the Exchange.

-Article 69 Under the circumstances described in Article 68-1, the OSP, the previous authorized clearing Member and the newly authorized clearing Member, shall submit the following documents at least ten (10) trading days prior to the expiration of the Authorized Clearing Agreement for the change of clearing authorization:
+Article 69 Under the circumstances described in Article 68-1, the OSP, the previous authorized clearing Member and the newly authorized clearing Member, shall submit the following documents no later than the tenth (10th) trading day prior to the expiration of the Authorized Clearing Agreement for the change of clearing authorization:

 1. an application letter for change of the authorized clearing relationship;